michielvaneerd/quick-questionnaire/readme.txt

 == Description ==

 Create simple exercises directly in the editor by putting the possible answer(s) in double brackets.
-A exercise must be an ordered or unordened list.
+A quick questionnaire must be an ordered or unordened list.

 The following types of answers are possible: